Frequently asked questions

 How long will the student be with my family?

 EF exchange students come to the UK for either one semester (beginning in September or January) or one school year (usually September to June, though it depends on your local school's term dates).

 What if it doesn't work out?

 We are committed to making sure that our exchange students and host families have a great experience.
-If problems ever arise, you can rely on your Regional Manager and full-time EF staff to be there for you.
+If problems ever arise, you can rely on your Programme Advisor and full-time EF staff to be there for you.
 In the rare case that we can't resolve the issue together, we will find the student a new home.